 to reflect their faith in every aspect of their life.

-The Centre has been running training courses and workshops, both theoretical and practical, on many aspects of photographic preservation and conservation since 1981.
+The Centre has been running professional development training courses and workshops, both theoretical and practical, on many aspects of photographic preservation and conservation since 1981.

 The Centre maintains an ongoing programme of research.